KatherLab/workspaces/README.md

 ### Creating a Workspace

-Use the `workspaces filesystems` command to display the available filesystems and their associated details, including the amount of free space, the maximum time you can initially create a workspace for, and the number of days a read-only copy of your workspace will be kept after it expires before it is finally deleted:
+Use the `workspaces filesystems` command to display the available filesystems:

 ```console
 $ workspaces filesystems
 NAME  USED   FREE    TOTAL   DURATION  RETENTION